-In addition, our Board of Directors considers, among other factors, whether the director, or an organization with which the director is affiliated, has entered into any commercial, consulting, or similar contracts with the Company; whether the director receives any compensation or other fees from the Company, other than director fees; whether the Director spent more time than is customary advising the executive officers of the Company; and whether we and/or any of our affiliates make substantial contributions to tax-exempt organizations with which the director, or the director's spouse, is affiliated.
+In addition, our Board of Directors considers, among other factors, whether the director, or an organization with which the director is affiliated, has entered into any commercial, consulting, or similar contracts with the Company; whether the director receives any compensation or other fees from the Company, other than director fees; whether the director spent more time than is customary advising the executive officers of the Company; and whether we and/or any of our affiliates make substantial contributions to tax-exempt organizations with which the director, or the director's spouse, is affiliated.

 Our Board of Directors has determined that each of Messrs.
 Altobello, Grafton, Ray and Wardinski and Ms. McAvey is an "independent" director under our independence standards and under the NYSE Corporate Governance Rules.
-These five directors comprise a majority of our eight-member Board of Directors.
+These five directors comprise a majority of our seven-member Board of Directors.

-In addition, our Board of Directors determined that, within the past three years, Mr. McCarten satisfies each of the objective independence criteria set forth above and under the NYSE Corporate Governance Rules.
-Further, the Board of Directors considered certain other factors described above and determined that, among other things, Mr. McCarten does not spend more time than is customary advising the executive officers of the Company and that he has otherwise satisfied each of the additional criteria for establishing Director independence.
+In addition, Mr. McCarten satisfies each of the objective independence criteria set forth above and under the NYSE Corporate Governance Rules, as determined by our Board of Directors.
+Mr. McCarten ceased to be a named executive officer of the Company effective January 1, 2010.
+Further, our Board of Directors considered certain other factors described above and determined that, among other things, Mr. McCarten does not spend more time than is customary advising the executive officers of the Company and that he has otherwise satisfied each of the additional criteria for establishing director independence.
+Therefore, the only member of our Board of Directors who is not independent under the NYSE Corporate Governance Rules and our independence standards is Mr. Brugger, President and Chief Executive Officer, who is an employee of the Company.

+Meetings

-Meetings.
-Our Board of Directors met six times during 2012.
-Each of our directors for 2012 attended at least 75% of the meetings of our Board of Directors.
+Our Board of Directors met six times during 2013.
+Each of our directors for 2013 attended at least 75% of the meetings of our Board of Directors.
 We expect each of our directors to attend our annual meeting of stockholders in person unless doing so would be impracticable due to unavoidable conflicts.
-In 2012, all of our directors attended our annual meeting of stockholders.
+In 2013, all of our directors attended our annual meeting of stockholders.